Skip to content

 Can I Improve My Packaging?

-Think about your target audience, and even do some focus group testing.
+Think about your target audience and even conduct focus group testing.
 Watch how they interact with your packaging.
-What are the biggest issues?
+What are the most significant issues?

 Do not wait until the last minute to consider these improvements.
-You should be constantly coming back to your key questions and goals to ensure you’re going in the right direction.
+You should constantly revisit your key questions and goals to ensure you’re moving in the right direction.

 Bennett Designs Custom Packaging